npm/npm/doc/files/package.json.md

 ## optionalDependencies

 If a dependency can be used, but you would like npm to proceed if it cannot be found or fails to install, then you may put it in the `optionalDependencies` object.
 This is a map of package name to version or url, just like the `dependencies` object.
-The difference is that failure is tolerated.
+The difference is that build failures do not cause installation to fail.

 It is still your program's responsibility to handle the lack of the dependency.
 For example, something like this: